 In 2007 the SUO’s Clinical Trials Consortium (SUO-CTC) was developed with Drs.
 Martin Gleave, Colin Dinney and Robert Uzzo as the executive leadership.
 Additionally they each led an organ site committee to review and facilitate clinical trials: Dr. Gleave was in charge of prostate, Dr. Dinney of bladder, and Dr. Uzzo of renal.
 The consortium was incorporated as a nonprofit in 2008.
 A formal call for sites and the launching of the first trial occurred in 2009.
 Thereafter the SUO-CTC grew rapidly.

-In 2018, 10 trials have been completed, four are on-going and over 2000 patients have been accrued.
-There are now over 375 members from approximately 200 sites, with equal numbers being academic and non-academic.
+In 2019, 11 trials have been completed, five are on-going and in total over 2300 patients have been accrued by the SUO-CTC to our trials.
+There are now over 419 members from 203 U.S. sites, with equal numbers being academic and non-academic.
+Additional information regarding active trials and member publications can be found on the website SUOCTC.org.
 A more detailed description of the CTC can be found at Shore ND, Dinney C, Uzzo R: The Society of Urologic Oncology Clinical Trials Consortium: A Brief History and Overview.
 Rev. Urol.
 19: 1-3, 2017.

 Supporting Young Urological Oncologists (YUO)